aabbtree77/tensors/index.md

 X{^i}{^j}{_k} = X{^i}{_k}{^j} = X{_k}{^i}{^j}\,.
 $$

 What kind of symmetry is that?
 It is neither tied to coordinate transformations, nor index symmetrization.
 Does this property hold if we change the coordinate system, e.g. after we multiply the e-vectors with some T and its inverse where needed?
-T will likely have to be restricted to be orthogonal.
+T will likely have to be restricted/special if existing at all.
 It is also not clear how to introduce a metric since index raising/lowering is a transposition not tied to a quadratic form.
 Rows/columns, transposition, Kronecker products, all of them become confusing and extraneous.

 Remarkably, we can still get into linear algebra with proper tensors without a reduction/specialization.